pupil-labs/pl-realtime-api/docs/methods/simple/streaming/audio.md

 <!-- badge:companion +2.8.31 -->
 <!-- badge:version +1.7 -->

-Using the [`receive_audio_frame`][pupil_labs.realtime_api.simple.Device.receive_audio_frame] method, you can receive audio frames, which you can use it to listen live, record, or perform real-time analysis like speech-to-text or sound analysis.
+Using the [`receive_audio_frame`][pupil_labs.realtime_api.simple.Device.receive_audio_frame] method, you can receive audio frames, which you can use it to play them live, record, or perform real-time analysis like speech-to-text or sound analysis.

 The data returned is an instance of [`AudioFrame`][pupil_labs.realtime_api.streaming.audio.AudioFrame].